brightspot/react-examples/graphql-schema-versioning/README.md

 ### The yarn schemas script

-> _**Note**_ the utility script provided is used for example purposes only.
+Once you have the schema version data required, you need to be able to filter the two schemas you want to compare.

-The command `yarn schemas` runs the script file [downloadSchemas.mjs](app/downloadSchemas.mjs).
+This example uses the command `yarn schemas` to run the script [downloadSchemas.mjs](app/downloadSchemas.mjs).

 The file calls the [schema versioning endpoint](brightspot/src/brightspot/example/graphql_schema_versioning/SchemaVersioningEndpoint.ts) with the query shown above.
 It uses the [timeStamp](app/schemas/timeStamp.mjs) file to get the latest schema available when the time stamp was created and the most recent schema available (they can be the same).
 Lastly, it writes GraphQL files to the [schemas](app/schemas) directory using the URLs from both schemas.

-### 2: Comparing GraphQL schema versions via GraphQL Inspector
+### 3: Compare GraphQL schema versions via GraphQL Inspector

-The GraphQL Inspector runs and displays the number of changes.
-If there are no breaking changes, it returns a 'success' message.
-If there are breaking changes, it returns an ERROR message that serves as a warning that the front end needs to be updated to address these changes or the schema needs to be updated to restore and deprecate the field.
+This example uses GraphQL Inspector [schema validation](https://the-guild.dev/graphql/inspector/docs/essentials/diff) to run and display the number of changes and serves to notify whether the front end needs to be updated to address these changes or the schema needs to be updated to restore and deprecate fields that are being used.

 Example:

-Run the following from the [app](app) directory with `codegenSchema.graphql` as the old schema, and `newSchema.graphql` as the new schema:
+Run the following from the [app](app) directory with `oldSchema.graphql` as the old schema, and `newSchema.graphql` as the new schema:

 ```

-npx graphql-inspector diff ./schemas/codegenSchema.graphql ./schemas/newSchema.graphql
+npx graphql-inspector diff ./schemas/oldSchema.graphql ./schemas/newSchema.graphql

 ```